mikecurtis1/Hierarchy/README.md

 ### Generating Internal Descriptor Tag

-In the sample file above, genre and subgenre terms are used to generate descriptor tags for each item row.
+In the sample file above, item rows are not ordered by a hierarchy of descriptors.
+The Hierarchy application will attempt to do so.
+Genre and subgenre terms from the data file are used to generate descriptor tags for each item row.
 The occurrences of each tag in the entire data file are totalled.

 `print_r($t->getTagCounts());`